mlabbaf/CryptoExchangesCLI/README.md

 Running the binary requires API and secret key for all exchanges.
 So, you should place them in config folder when you want to Run the program.
 Sample keys are placed in config directory.

-In order to test the source code, you can only copy xyzKeys.txt.sample to xyzKeys.txt file, for example: cp BinanceKeys.txt.sample to  BinanceKeys.txt
+In order to test the source code, you can only copy config/xyzKeys.txt.sample to config/xyzKeys.txt file, for example: cp config/BinanceKeys.txt.sample config/BinanceKeys.txt

 following exchanges are supported:

 	Binance
 	Coinex
 	HitBTC